Souto751/hangman/README.md

 ## Content

-•You can find lots of words!.
+•You can find lots of words!.<br/>
-•You have 6 lives.
+•You have 6 lives.<br/>
-•This game contains a wins counter, a loses counter, a win streak counter and a highest win streak counter.
+•This game contains a wins counter, a loses counter, a win streak counter and a highest win streak counter.<br/>

 <div id="tech"></div>